 As described in Note 1, Private Lumos merged with the Company on March 18, 2020.
 The Merger was accounted for as a reverse merger with Private Lumos as the accounting acquirer based upon the terms of the Merger Agreement and other factors including: (i) Lumos stockholders owned approximately 50% of outstanding common stock of the Company immediately following the closing of the Merger, (ii) the board of directors of the Company (the "Board") consists of three members designated by the NewLink, three members designated by Private Lumos and the Board unanimously appointed a seventh member and (iii) the Company is led by Private Lumos' then current chief executive officer and chief scientific officer, with other current members of senior management from both Private Lumos and NewLink.
-The Merger was accounted for as an asset acquisition in accordance with U.S. GAAP as the assets acquired and liabilities assumed from NewLink do not meet the definition of a business as defined by ASC 805, Business Combinations as NewLink does not contain the processes in place to generate outputs.
-For accounting purposes, Private Lumos is considered to be acquiring the assets and liabilities of NewLink in this Merger.
+The Merger was accounted for as an asset acquisition in accordance with U.S. GAAP as the assets acquired and liabilities assumed from NewLink do not meet the definition of a business as defined by ASC 805, Business Combinations as NewLink did not contain the processes in place to generate outputs.
+For accounting purposes, Private Lumos acquired the assets and liabilities of NewLink in this Merger.

 Management allocated the net assets acquired and liabilities assumed in connection with the transaction based on their estimated acquisition date fair values as described below.

 The fair value of the net assets acquired on March 18, 2020 was \$116.9 million.
 As NewLink's assets were predominately comprised of cash offset by current liabilities, the carrying value of NewLink's net assets, including the fair value of acquired intangible assets not previously reflected on NewLink's balance sheet, is considered to be the best indicator of the fair value and the purchase price.
 The purchase price assigned a value to the assets and liabilities acquired based on the accumulated cost of the acquisition and allocated based on the acquired assets and liabilities relative fair value.
-Given the cost of the acquisition was computed based on the fair value of the net assets acquired, the relative fair values assigned equate to the computed fair values of the acquired assets and liabilities.
+Given the cost of the acquired assets and liabilities.